ankorstore/yokai/README.md

 | [log](log)                 | Logging module based on [Zerolog](https://github.com/rs/zerolog)                                                                                        |
 | [orm](orm)                 | ORM module based on [Gorm](https://gorm.io/)                                                                                                            |
 | [trace](trace)             | Tracing module based on [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go)                                                             |

+They can also be used in any Go application (no Yokai or [Fx](https://github.com/uber-go/fx) dependencies).

 ## Contributing